-I have read the Information Commissioner’s Office guidelines for compliance with the new General Data Protection Regulation (GDPR) rules that take effect on May 25, 2018.
+I have read the Information Commissioner’s Office guidelines for compliance with the new General Data Protection Regulation (GDPR) rules that took effect on May 25, 2018.
 This document explains how I comply.
 If you have given me your email address by emailing me or subscribing to my newsletter, please read this to reassure yourself that I am looking after your data responsibly.
 I highly value the security of your information and will never intentionally breach the rules.

 I am a sole trader so there is no one else in my organisation to make aware.